rosiekrasnoff/CEE4530/Lab4-Gas Transfer/group1_gas_transfer_postlab.md

 ## Group 1 - Jiwon Lee and Rosie Krasnoff
 ##### March 8th

-1. Eliminate the data from each data set when the dissolved oxygen concentration was less than 2 mg/L. This will ensure that all of the sulfite has reacted.
-Also remove the data when the dissolved oxygen concentration was greater than 6 mg/L to reduce the effect of measurement errors when the oxygen deficit is small.

 ``` python
 from aguaclara.core.units import unit_registry as u